 Take a relaxing beach trip to South Padre Island.
 There are tons of hotels and large condos for families of all sizes to stay in, many within walking distance to the white-sandy beaches.
 The ocean brings with it a range of activities, including jet skiing, fishing, surfing and dolphin watching.
 For a more high-energy activity, check out the Schlitterbahn, a huge water and amusement park with slides, rides, on-site lodging and eateries.

 The question isn’t ‘what is there to do in Dallas?’
 It’s ‘what isn’t there to do?’
 This enormous city has it all, from theme parks to great shopping to every type of restaurant anyone could ever dream of.
 Six Flags Over Texas is a fun day trip with roller coasters, fair treats and arcade games for all ages.
 Cross the road to catch a Texas Rangers baseball game or the Dallas Cowboys in the fall.
-For a relaxing day, take a picnic to the expansive Dallas Arboretum and Botanical Garden, which has more than 66 acres to explore and a kid-sized pioneer village.
+For a relaxing day, take a picnic to the expansive Dallas Arboretum and Botanical Garden, which has more than 66 acres to explore.